janchj/github-api/README.md

 - Mocha + nock + chai + should + supertests to handle tests.

 ## Installation
+To run the application, please install the following dependencies:
+- nodejs
+- docker

 ```bash
 $ npm install
 ```